Case Study: In-App Purchase Programming in iOS and Android

 In-App Purchases is a simple and convenient mechanism for selling additional features directly from application.
 Usually apps sell content (magazines, photos, artwork, etc), app functionality (multiplayer mode in a game or remove ads, etc) or services (voice transcription, etc).
-This article will disclose the opportunities of integration purchases into applications for iOS and Android devices.
+This article will disclose the opportunities of implementation purchases in-app (into-application) for iOS and Android devices.

 There are some limitations at app review and it can be rejected if your app: